bazelbuild/bazel/site/en/contribute/codebase.md

 repositories.
 The repository from which Bazel is invoked is called the "main repository", the others are called "external repositories".

-A repository is marked by a file called `WORKSPACE` (or `WORKSPACE.bazel`) in its root directory.
-This file contains information that is "global" to the whole build, for example, the set of available external repositories.
-It works like a regular Starlark file which means that one can `load()` other Starlark files.
+A repository is marked by a repo boundary file (`MODULE.bazel`, `REPO.bazel`, or in legacy contexts, `WORKSPACE` or `WORKSPACE.bazel`) in its root directory.
+The main repo is the source tree where you're invoking Bazel from.
+External repos are defined in various ways; see [external dependencies overview](/external/overview) for more information.
-This is commonly used to pull in repositories that are needed by a repository that's explicitly referenced (we call this the "`deps.bzl` pattern")

 Code of external repositories is symlinked or downloaded under `$OUTPUT_BASE/external`.